 The problem of sparsely populated blocks

-Image now the opposite situation of a large number of defined blocks, but each of them only sparsely populated with rows.
+Imagine now the opposite situation of many defined blocks, but each of them only sparsely populated with rows.
 Blocks of tables after gross delete operations can be in such a state.
 In our analogy, this would be a community after a sudden rise in mortality.
 Here, the issue is not to enlarge blocks, but rather to merge them.
 From Teradata 13.10 on, up to 8 blocks can automatically merge within the sphere of a cylinder.
-It is as if the government of Norseland told the small communities of Norrmen of chief Erik, those of chief Einar and those of chief Björn to please form one community of Norrmen and free the ancient land of their chiefdom each.
+It is as if Norseland’s government told the small communities of Norrmen of chief Erik, those of chief Einar and those of chief Björn, to please form one community of Norrmen and free the ancient land of their chiefdom each.